kajallochab/personal-portfolio/README.md

 ## Usage

-After installation, you can browse through the different sections of the website to explore the author's resume, projects, blog posts, and contact information.
+After installation, you can browse through the different sections of the website to explore the my resume, projects, blog posts, and contact information.
 Click on the links provided to view more details or external resources.

 ## Technologies

 The website is built using the following technologies:

 - HTML5
-- CSS3 (with Sass)
+- CSS3
 - JavaScript
 - Ionicons (for icons)